fletchjp/MERG-Arduino-Software/TestEEPROM/README.md

 This required a change to the AT24C256 library which broke the previous examples as eeprom.begin() has now to be in setup.

+## Test_I2C_Sparkfun_EEPROM

+This is basically the Sparkfun EEPROM Example 2 with the settings for the AT24C256.

+This library has the advantage of having a put routine which can handle different variable types in a consistent way.